Rhode Island State House Tour

 Notes and References

-Story by David Smitherman, with historical data collected from brochures, onsite inscriptions, Wikipedia, and Google Maps.
+Story and photographs by David Smitherman, with historical data collected from brochures, onsite inscriptions, Wikipedia, and Google Maps.